jazzy-1821/Step5/Effects_README.md

 50 (4 Effects) **Didn't do 4th effect**
 Current sum: **40 points/50**

-The ___.score in the scores folder is score file for my effects.
-The ___.wav is the resulting wav file
+The Effects_Test.score in the scores folder is score file for my effects.
+The Effects_Test.wav in the wav folder is the resulting wav file